 1. Choose writers in your genre.
-It’s important when you form a critique group that everyone is working from some simple shared assumptions and common knowledge about the type of books you are writing.
+It’s important when you form a critique group that everyone is working from some simple-shared assumptions and common knowledge about the type of books you are writing.
 Don’t know writers in your area?
-Check out local writing conferences and writer’s organizations like Romance Writers of America , Mystery Writers of America, and SCBWI to find other authors in your area who are interested in the kind of writing you want to pursue.
+Check out local writing conferences –there would be plenty of them available, be it online conferences organized with the help of We & Goliath or offline ones.
+Or you can look into writer’s organizations like Romance Writers of America, Mystery Writers of America, and SCBWI to find other authors in your area who are interested in the kind of writing you want to pursue.
 Social media like Facebook and Twitter can also be a great way to find critique buddies who are writing in your genre.
-Skype and Google hangout are also great ways to connect with other writers across the country if you can’t find authors in your area you would like to work with.
+Skype and Google hangout are also great ways to connect with other writers across the country if you can’t find authors in the area you would like to work with.

 2. Listen to constructive criticism, don’t resist!
 Writing is a difficult journey and hearing and processing criticism of your work can be the most challenging part.
 Sometimes it’s tempting for writers to try to justify and fight for their choices.
 I’m all for standing by your work, but if you’re waiting for your turn to speak it can be difficult to truly understand what your critique partners are saying.
 I’d suggest adopting a policy of none-response while each author’s work is being critiqued.
 This allows the most time for writers to listen to their peers comments and consider what their critique partners have to say.
 You can put aside some time to ask clarifying questions at the end of the critique.